lalpercanbulutl/marvel-api-react/README.md

 cd your-repository

 Install dependencies:
-bash
-Copy code

 npm install
 Run the development server:
 bash
 Copy code
 npm run dev
 Open your browser and navigate to http://localhost:5173/ to view the application.
-Marvel Comics Developer API Key
-To fetch data from the Marvel Comics Developer API, you'll need to obtain an API key.
-Visit the Marvel Developer Portal to create an account and generate your API key.
-Once you have the key, create a .env file in the project root and add the following:

 env
 Copy code